 The pace of change quickens

 According to Bloomberg, in most countries today it is cheaper to build a new solar or wind farm than a new fossil fuel power plant.
 Bloomberg also estimates that by 2025 building new renewable energy power sources will be less expensive than even just maintaining old fossil fuel plants.
-What’s more, “solar is on track to become the cheapest form of power ever”!
+What’s more, “solar is on track to become the cheapest form of power ever.”

-Truly a watershed moment, especially for those who are less concerned about the environmental impacts of power production than the economics of it.
+It’s truly a watershed moment, especially for those who are less concerned about the environmental impacts of power production than the economics of it.

 Societal attitudes

 One of the most significant and impactful trends is just society’s level of familiarity with solar technology.
 As more governments at the city, state, and national levels incentivize the installation of solar power cells, the sight of buildings – both residential and commercial – covered in black panels becomes more familiar.
-The more normal is seems to people, the more reasonable it will seem to invest in it.

 The political future of solar power